 Poetry Books for Kids are a Fabulous Alternative to Traditional Stories

-Just like traditional stories, poetry books for kids are important tools to help boost language development, creativity and self-expression.
-Because poetry is free from restrictions and conventions, it ignites the imagination and lets children set soar on wondrous journeys.
+Just like traditional stories, poetry books for kids are important tools to help boost language development, creativity, and self-expression.
+Because poetry is free from restrictions and conventions, it ignites the imagination, thus allowing children to set soar on wondrous journeys.
 There is so much room for unique personal interpretation!

 Poetry makes children think.